pmwmedia/auto-live-reload-webpack-plugin/readme.md

 Multiple entry points can share the same instance of `AutoLiveReloadPlugin` and the same entry point for `autoAutoLiveReloadPlugin.clientEntryFile()`.
 In opposite to `tiny-lr` based Webpack plugins, multiple live reload files are supported in the same HTML page.

+## Example

+You can find a fully working minimal example project in the [demo folder](https://github.com/pmwmedia/auto-live-reload-webpack-plugin/tree/main/demo).

 ## Credits

 Inspired by the awesome [zsimo/handmade-livereload-webpack-plugin](https://github.com/zsimo/handmade-livereload-webpack-plugin), enhanced and redeveloped in Typescript by [Martin Winandy](https://github.com/pmwmedia).